Marker Logo

 this page online

-Native AmericansWar, Texas IndependenceWars, Non-US.
+Religion & Religious StructuresWar, Texas IndependenceWars, Non-US.
 In addition, it is included in the El Camino Real de los Tejas National Historic Trail series list.
 A significant historical month for this entry is May 1795.

 Location.
 29° 25.545′ N, 98° 29.19′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Alamo Plaza.
-Marker can be reached from Alamo Plaza.
+It can be reached from Alamo Plaza.
 Touch for map.
 Marker is at or near this postal address: 300 Alamo Plaza, San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Defense of The Alamo (here, next to this marker); Letter From The Alamo (here, next to this marker); The Birthplace of Freemasonry in West Texas (a few steps from this marker); Masonic Heroes of the Alamo (a few steps from this marker); Cannon From the Battle of the Alamo (a few steps from this marker); Clara Driscoll, Saviour of the Alamo (a few steps from this marker); The Alamo 1900 (a few steps from this marker); The Palisade (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: The Defense of The Alamo (here, next to this marker); Letter From The Alamo (here, next to this marker); The Birthplace of Freemasonry in West Texas (a few steps from this marker); Masonic Heroes of the Alamo (a few steps from this marker); Cannon From the Battle of the Alamo (a few steps from this marker); Clara Driscoll, Saviour of the Alamo (a few steps from this marker); The Alamo 1900 (a few steps from this marker); The Palisade (a few steps from this marker).
 Touch for a list and map of all markers in San Antonio.

 Founding of the Mission and the Origin of Name Marker image.
 Click for full size.

-Photographed By Kathy Walker, July 14, 2007
+Photographed by Kathy Walker, July 14, 2007

 2. Founding of the Mission and the Origin of Name Marker